 On February 6, 2013, we filed a Complaint for Patent Infringement against Physicians Interactive Inc., Physicians Interactive Holdings,Inc. and Skyscape.com, in which we allege that one or more of those entities has infringed on United States Patent No. 8,341,015.
-As of June 30, 2013, no further action has occurred in that case.
+As of September 30, 2013, the defendants responded denying the assertions made in our Complaint, but no further action has occurred in the case.